tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/validation-falsification.md

 {{% summary %}}

-In this building block we have discussed 6 validation methods, based on various empirical implications of the unobservable RD assumptions that are expected to hold in most cases.
+In this topic we have discussed 6 validation methods, based on various empirical implications of the unobservable RD assumptions that are expected to hold in most cases.
 These methods were explored within both the standard [continuity-based approach](/continuity/approach) and the extended [local randomization approach](/local/randomization).

 {{% /summary %}}